 Critical Thinking as Defined by the National Council for Excellence in Critical Thinking, 1987

-A statement by Michael Scriven & Richard Paul, presented at the 8th Annual International Conference on Critical Thinking and Education Reform, Summer 1987.
+Michael Scriven & Richard Paul's statement was presented at the 8th Annual International Conference on Critical Thinking and Education Reform, Summer 1987.

 Source: Defining Critical Thinking.
 The Foundation for Critical Thinking.
 Web. http://www.criticalthinking.org/pages/defining-critical-thinking/766

 This guide is created to aid you in your development of critical thinking skills and in your ability to conduct research using library resources.
-We are here to help you to achieve your academic career goals and have a successful research journey by providing you the necessary tools you need.
+We are here to help you achieve your academic career goals and have a successful research journey by providing you with the necessary tools.
 Research starts at the library and contacting your librarians.

 This guide is designed in three sections: